Attitude Adjustment

 • Seek criticism, not praise.

-• Accept praise about your effort, not about your natural skill.
+• Accept praise for your effort, but not your natural skill.

-• Welcome constructive criticism, since it shows problems and gives answers to it.
+• Welcome constructive criticism, since it shows problems and gives answers to them.

 • Try to view feedback on the merit of its idea alone and not on who gives it.

-• Who has the most power over others and the group’s dynamic?
+• Who has the most power over others and the group dynamics?

 • Who has lunch with whom?